 Hiring a scooter cost more or less 1500 rupees a day.
 It is a great way to save money on transport and to explore places and catch up on some adventure travel at your own leisure.

 Hiring a scooter in Sri Lanka?
 Here are some tips you need to know

 The other lesson we learnt is to not hire a brand new scooter!
-The owners tend to be more sceptical and if you return it with a scratch you will pay for it!
-The banged up ones funny enough are still reliable and the owner will be more at ease.
+The owners tend to be more sceptical and if you return it with a scratch and you will pay for it!
+The banged-up ones funny enough are still reliable and the owner will be more at ease.

 Drinking on a budget in Sri Lanka

 In the more cultural areas like Sigiriya, the restaurants are not allowed to serve alcohol.
 (Some still serve “holy water” or will bring you a beer in a teapot.)
 The trick to getting a bit tipsy on a budget is to find a wine store on Google maps or ask the locals.
 You will pay a third of the price.
 We paid up to 450 Rupees for a large can of Lion at a restaurant.

 We could buy 8 of the same cans for a total of 1200 Rupees at a wine store.
 Some wine stores only sell beer but a few you will find a bottle of the local Arrack.
 Check if your room has a bar fridge to keep them cold but if you on a budget this is ideal.